Vic Fontaine: Concept and development

 Executive producer Ira Steven Behr had long sought to introduce a Rat Pack-style character to Star Trek: Deep Space Nine since the fourth season, as he was a lifelong fan of 1960s-era Las Vegas and the music of that period.
 The initial idea was that the character would be someone who could give out romantic advice, and that it would not appear in every episode but only as and when it was needed.
 In preparation, Behr and Robert Hewitt Wolfe wrote a scene in order to flesh out the character, while Behr immediately had a performer in mind to play the new character: Frank Sinatra Jr., a known fan of Star Trek.
 Casting director Ron Surma got in touch with Sinatra, who thought that it would be a funny idea.
 Sinatra wanted to play an alien and not the singer character they had in mind, so the idea was shelved for the time being.

 During the production of the fifth season episode "A Simple Investigation", it was decided to insert the scene that Behr and Wolfe had previously created.
 Behr mused at the time that while Sinatra might not want to portray the character, perhaps someone similar to Steve Lawrence would.
 Behr named the character Vic Fontaine, a combination of two names he had been planning to use for some time.
 Some time later, Behr noticed a similarity in naming between the new character and one from the 1972 film The Godfather.
-But Lawrence was unavailable and the scene proved too long to be included in the episode, so once again the idea was put on hold.
+Lawrence was unavailable and the scene proved too long to be included in the episode, so once again the idea was put on hold.
 Behr was unsure how to write the character into the show until it became apparent that it could be included as part of the relationship between Odo and Kira Nerys in the episode "Children of Time".
 Rather than film an individual scene, he decided that an entire 1960s-era Las Vegas themed episode should be created, resulting in the production of "His Way".